lucaselblanc/pollardsrho/README.md

 ---

 This repository contains an implementation of Pollard’s Rho algorithm for solving the Elliptic Curve Discrete Logarithm Problem (ECDLP) on the secp256k1 curve.
-The objective is to recover the scalar k from the relation Q = k * G, where G is the curve generator and Q is a public point.
+The objective is to recover the scalar k from the relation H = k * G, where G is the curve generator and H is a public point.

-The algorithm performs pseudo-random walks over the elliptic curve group using an iteration function `f` that partitions the state space into three subsets, maintaining representations of the form `X = a * G + b * Q`.
-A collision between two identical group elements with different coefficient pairs yields a solvable linear congruence modulo the group order.
-To enable efficient collision detection and parallelization, the implementation uses distinguished points stored in a table.
-Multiple independent walkers traverse the group along different paths until a collision is found.
-To run, this software requires as input a Bitcoin public key.
+The algorithm executes high-speed pseudo-random walks over the elliptic curve group using an r-adding walk iteration function.
+Instead of simple partitioning, it utilizes a table of 2048 pre-computed steps and a `MurmurHash3-based avalanche` function to determine state transitions, maintaining the algebraic representation `R = a * G + b * H`.

+When two independent walkers encounter the same group element (a collision) with distinct coefficient pairs `(a, b)`, it yields a linear congruence modulo the group order `N`, allowing for the immediate recovery of the private key.
+To maximize throughput and enable massive parallelization, the implementation employs a Distinguished Points (DP) strategy, where only points meeting a specific bit-mask criteria are stored in a high-concurrency hash map.
+This allows multiple CPU threads to traverse different paths simultaneously with minimal memory overhead.
+The system is specifically tuned for the secp256k1 curve and requires a Bitcoin public key as the target.
 ---

 ## Algorithm Complexity